pingcap/docs/tidb-cloud/setup-self-hosted-kafka-psc.md

 - Use [Kafka-proxy](https://github.com/grepplabs/kafka-proxy).
 This method introduces an extra running process as the proxy between Kafka clients and Kafka brokers.
 The proxy dynamically configures the port-broker mapping and forwards requests.
 You do not need to reconfigure the existing Kafka cluster.
 See [Set up self-hosted Kafka Private Service Connect by Kafka-proxy](#set-up-self-hosted-kafka-private-service-connect-by-kafka-proxy).

-The document provides an example of connecting to a Kafka Private Link service deployed across three availability zones (AZ) in Google Cloud.
-While other configurations are possible based on similar port-mapping principles, this document covers the fundamental setup process of the Kafka Private Link service.
-For production environments, a more resilient Kafka Private Link service with enhanced operational maintainability and observability is recommended.
+The document provides an example of connecting to a Kafka Private Service Connect service deployed across three availability zones (AZ) in Google Cloud.
+While other configurations are possible based on similar port-mapping principles, this document covers the fundamental setup process of the Kafka Private Service Connect service.
+For production environments, a more resilient Kafka Private Service Connect service with enhanced operational maintainability and observability is recommended.

 ## Prerequisites